Resident AAFP Leaders

 "This year, I hope to learn more about residency training and the residency accreditation process.
 I hope to adequately represent my fellow family medicine residents.
 I hope to grow both professionally and personally through this unique learning experience."

-In her role, Dr. Allen is involved with high-level decision making on a nonprofit board of trustees.
+In her role, Dr. Laguerre is involved with high-level decision making on a nonprofit board of trustees.

 Katherine Hartl, MD